 Research

-My research is focused on understanding how to help animal owners implement evidence-based disease control and prevention measures, in reality.
-This has benefits for animals, their owners and the environment.
-It involves identifying barriers to the uptake of veterinary and husbandry advice, and then seeks to find novel and creative implementation strategies to overcome them.
-I am interested in veterinary implementation problems in a variety of clinical contexts, including relating to antimicrobial resistance in livestock, lameness in beef cattle, and fertility in dairy cattle.
-This research includes de-implementing advice or procedures that are no longer considered best practice.
-My research is interdisciplinary and involves facilitating behaviour changes for both animal owners and vets.
-It follows on from my PhD which involved working with psychologists and Bayesian statisticians, in a farm animal veterinary setting.
-The overarching goal is to ensure that new research findings are adopted into veterinary clinical practice, and the husbandry provided to animals, in a timely manner.
+My research is focused on helping people to implement evidence-based disease control measures and good husbandry for animals, in real word settings.
+This has benefits for animals, people and the environment.
+It involves identifying barriers to the uptake of veterinary and husbandry advice and then seeks to find novel and creative implementation strategies to overcome them.
+I am interested in veterinary implementation problems in a variety of clinical contexts, including relating to antimicrobial resistance and diseases of livestock.
+This research includes de-implementing procedures that are no longer considered best practice.
+My research is interdisciplinary and involves facilitating human behaviour change for both animal owners and vets.
+It follows on from my PhD which involved working with psychologists and Bayesian statisticians in a farm animal health context.
+The goal is to ensure that new research findings and innovations are taken up quickly into practice and the husbandry provided to animals.

 Research grants